wonsang/nonfractal/README.md

 ## Functions
 Let X be a NxQ matrix of Q time series with length N. It might be a set of BOLD signals corresponding to multiple ROIs of the brain which was extracted from DICOM images.
 Then, the function "bfn_mfin_ml" estimates the Hurst exponent and covariance matrix of short memory in multivariate time series using the maximum likelihood method as follows.

-[H, Omega] = bfn_mfin_ml(X);
+[H, nfcon] = bfn_mfin_ml(X);

-H is the Hurst exponent, and Omega is the covariance matrix of short memory.
-On the other hand, the function "bfn_mfin_lms" estimates them using the least-mean squares (LMS) method.
+H is the Hurst exponent, and nfcon is the nonfractal connectivity which is identical to the correlation matrix of short memory.
+On the other hand, the function "bfn_mfin_lms" estimates the nonfractal connectivity using the least-mean squares (LMS) method.

 [H, Omega] = bfn_mfin_lms(X);

 For more options, run the commands "help bfn_mfin_ml" or "help bfn_mfin_lms".
-The nonfractal connectivity is then obtained by converting the covariance matrix into the corresponding correlation matrix.

-cor = bfn_CovToCor(Omega);

 ## Reference